xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/accessreviewinstance-batchrecorddecisions-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new BatchRecordDecisionsPostRequestBody {
+var requestBody = new Microsoft.Graph.IdentityGovernance.AccessReviews.Definitions.Item.Instances.Item.BatchRecordDecisions.BatchRecordDecisionsPostRequestBody
+{
 	Decision = "Approve",
 	Justification = "All principals with access need continued access to the resource (Marketing Group) as all the principals are on the marketing team",